1. Home>

 Want to explore other verb conjugations?

-Why not check out Dormirse – to sleep or see the complete list of verbs here.
+Why not check out Dormirse – to fall asleep or see the complete list of verbs here.

 Back to top